neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

   * ont-vbz-hdf-plugin_1.0.0-1~bionic_amd64.deb
   * ont-jwt-auth_0.28-1~bionic_amd64.deb

-For licence reasons we must not provide any of the deb files.
-Please request them from ONT directly yourself via the support chat in the community forum (https://community.nanoporetech.com/)
+For license reasons we must not provide any of the debian files listed above.
+Please request them from ONT directly via the support chat in the community forum (https://community.nanoporetech.com/).

 # After installation of xUbuntu 18.04
 ## login